rekendahl/dotfiles/README.md

     git clone git@github.com:rekendahl/dotfiles.git .dotfiles
 ```

-The shell setup files all use a .local_setup that needs to be recreated for each new site.
+ The shell setup files all use a .local_setup.sh that needs to be recreated for each new site.

 *DONE!*